HealthBioscienceIDEAS/microscopy-novice/episodes/designing-a-light-microscopy-experiment.md

 - There are many different types of light microscope - including widefield and confocal

-- You should choose the simplest method that allows you to address your research question
+- You should choose the simplest methods (in acquisition, processing, and statistical analysis) that allow you to address your research question

 ::::::::::::::::::::::::::::::::::::::::::::::::